 The Center for Business and Graduate Studies is three story masonry, dedicated, undergraduate, and postgraduate teaching facility with high quality interaction space for hands-on learning and pedagogical research.
-It was completed in 2007 and is located on the left at the main entrance to the campus.
+Completed in 2007 the Center for Business and Graduate Studies is located on the left at the main entrance to the campus.
 The facility currently houses the College of Business and the Graduate School.